caocscar/corelogic-data-extract/README.md

 ## `fips_order` files
 For each record type, the file will list the last row for each county.
 This will give you a good indication of how long the extraction process will take.
 Note, the tax file should be considered approximate since the number of rows don't line up.

+**Tip:** these files are rendered as interactive tables and are searchable.